 Both in perception and in actuality, as shown above.
 This has not always been the case.
 In 1992, Ross Perot’s Reform Party candidacy is widely viewed to have taken votes that otherwise would have gone to George H.W.
 Bush.
 Though, as Lacy and Burden (1999) show, Perot increased overall turnout and reduced Clinton’s vote, contrary to popular perception.

-See Grofman and Feld 2005 for a review of the arguments.

-GALLUP, AUG.
-31-SEP.
-13, 2020

-This would only be the case if the swing ratio was equal to 1, as it is in a completely proportional system.
-Notably, the bias in seat share will be much larger than the bias in seat share since the swing ratio is always greater than 1.
-The two types of bias are algebraically derived from each other through the swing ratio.